kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_manipulating.md

 markers_subset.data['BodyL:HandL'] = markers.data['BodyL:HandL']
 ```

-However, using the `merge` method is slightly safer since it ensures that the time vector is identical in both TimeSeries before merging.
+However, using the [merge](api/ktk.TimeSeries.merge.rst) method is slightly safer since it ensures that the time vector is identical in both TimeSeries before merging.

-## Splitting TimeSeries
+## 📄 Splitting TimeSeries

 ### Using indexes